sebsto/amplify-android-getting-started/03_initialize_amplify.md

 Your project has been successfully initialized and connected to the cloud!
 ```

-## Add Amplify Librairies to your Project
+## Add Amplify Libraries to your Project

 Amplify for Android is distributed as Apache Maven packages.
 In this section, you’ll add the packages and other required directives to your build configuration.